What to Do Algarve District (2026): The Complete Guide

 • Evening: Sunset cocktails at a rooftop bar in Faro overlooking the lagoon channels.

-Day 5: The Authentic East (Tavira)
+Day 5: The authentic east (Tavira)

 Focus: Slower rhythm and traditional Portuguese architecture.